Board Meeting Notes

 Emphasis on collecting bills/receipts for accurate budgeting.

-Income goal: one-third ticket sales, one-third grants, one-third donations.
-Donors will be encouraged to match grant funds.
+Goal: one-third of income from ticket sales, one-third from grants, one-third from donations.
+Plan to encourage donors to match grant funds.

-Discussion on maintaining a $40k fundraising line in the budget despite reduced gala activity, to keep ambitious goals.
+Discussion about keeping a minimum fundraising line in the budget despite reduced gala activity to maintain ambitious goals.

 Bylaws revisions will be shared with the board.

-Invoices and advertising commitments for the program need preparation.
+Need to prepare invoices and secure advertising commitments for the program.

-Upcoming concert themes and featured soloists reviewed, including guest artists and special repertoire.
+Upcoming concert themes and featured soloists were reviewed, including guest artists and special repertoire.

-Funding required for guest artist fees; sponsorships will be sought.
+Funding is required for some guest artist fees; sponsorships will be sought.

-Possibility of ticketed master classes or meet-and-greets explored.
+Possibility of ticketed master classes or meet-and-greets was discussed.

-School programs to include concerto competition, Side by Side concert, and clinics; goal of reaching 20 schools.
+School programs include concerto competition, side by side concert and clinics.
+Goal to reach 20 schools.

-Interest in outreach to underfunded schools and collaboration with marketing on materials.
+Interest in outreach to underfunded schools and partnerships with marketing for materials.

-Senior communities: performances planned in conjunction with Studio Theater concerts.
+Senior communities, plan to perform in conjunction with Studio Theater concerts and provide outreach.

-Revised handbook distributed; feedback requested by May 30.
+Revised version sent to the board; feedback requested by May 30.

 Discussion of audition process for vacancies and sub list.